 Bumble markets its app as a feminist game-changer.
 In practice, it seems to enable the patriarchy.
 From its origins, Bumble is an app created mostly by men, with a thin veil of feminism.
 By focusing on looks over substance, it objectifies its users instead of allowing them free expression.

 Post-Pandemic Social Media Crash?

-  Most of the global population is currently under lockdown due to the pandemic.
+Most of the global population was currently under lockdown due to the pandemic.
 Even with stay-at-home advisories in place, Bumble’s growth seems to have stalled compared to previous years.
-With restaurants, bars, nightclubs, and other social gathering places shut down; online dating is the only option for most singles.
+With restaurants, bars, nightclubs, and other social gathering places shut down, online dating was the only option for most singles.